input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ### 2.5.3 Create the genesis-hash.txt file

-From the same [Jormungandr Configurations page](https://hydra.iohk.io/job/Cardano/iohk-nix/jormungandr-deployment/latest-finished/download/1/index.html), you can copy the genesis hash and save it to a file called `genesis-hash.txt`
+From [Jormungandr Configurations page](https://hydra.iohk.io/job/Cardano/iohk-nix/jormungandr-deployment/latest-finished/download/1/index.html), copy the genesis hash and save it to a file called `genesis-hash.txt`

-Once you have created the genesis-hash, check it's contents to make sure it matches the one Jormungandr Configurations page.
+Once you have created the genesis-hash.txt file, check its contents to make sure it matches the one dispalyed in Jormungandr Configurations page.

 ```sh
 cat genesis-hash.txt